MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/includes/run-and-debug-vs.md

 ### Manage azd environment

-To manage azd environment, select ... and select the options in the dropdown.
-You can:
+To manage azd environment, click "..." icon in the upper-right corner of the **Service Dependencies** pane, and then select one of the options in the dropdown menu:
 * create a new environment
 * select and set a specific environment as the current active environment
 * deprovision an environment